Nef10/SwiftScraper/README.md

 - `AsyncScriptStep` - Runs an asynchronous JavaScript function and returns the return value
 - `ProcessStep` - Runs swift code, which allows you to execute actions outside the scraper or modify the control flow
 - `AsyncProcessStep` - Runs swift code, which allows you to execute asynchronous actions outside the scraper or modify the control flow
+- `DownloadStep` - Downloads content from a URL and returns it as string
 - `WaitStep` - Waits a fixed number of seconds
 - `WaitForConditionStep` - Repeatedly calls a JavaScript function till it returns true (or times out)